morris/vanilla-todo/README.md

 }
 ```

-It's very verbose and has lots of opportunity to introduce bugs.
+It's very verbose, with lots of opportunity to introduce bugs.
 Compared to a simple loop in JSX, this seems insane.
 It is quite performant as it does minimal work but is otherwise messy;
 definitely a candidate for a utility function or library.